brianmat51/Brian-and-Miracle/README.md

 Together, we combine our diverse skills to create innovative solutions and contribute to exciting projects in the ICT field.
 Our Projects
 Simple Calculator
-Check out our simple calculator built with HTML, CSS, and JavaScript.
+Check out our simple calculator built with HTML.
 It's a great example of our front-end development skills and our ability to create user-friendly interfaces.
 [Add any other projects you've worked on or plan to work on]